digitaltembo/readings/_posts/2014-01-01-The-Cat-in-the-Hat-(The-Cat-in-the-Hat,-#1).md

 ---
-title: "The Cat in the Hat (The Cat in the Hat, #1)"
+title: "The Cat in the Hat"
+subtitle: "(The Cat in the Hat, #1)"
 author: Dr. Seuss
 authorSort: Seuss, Dr.
 pageCount: 61